Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: RQ2: Additional Results

 \section{RQ2: Additional Results}

-\paragraph{Results with Flan Models.} This section provides detailed accuracy tables for RQ2.
-Table \ref{tab:rq2_strategyqa_flan_with_gold} compares different Intervention Functions on StrategyQA with Flan-T5-Large as the student and Flan-T5-Large as the teacher.
-Table \ref{tab:rq2_strategyqa_flan_gold_small_teacher} compares the same with a smaller teacher (Flan-T5-Large) and a larger student (Flan-T5-XL).
+\paragraph{Results with stronger Flan-T5-XL teacher and weaker Flan-T5-Large student.} Table \ref{tab:rq2_strategyqa_flan_with_gold} compares different Intervention Functions on StrategyQA with Flan-T5-Large as the student and Flan-T5-XL as the teacher.
+These results are when the teacher has access to the gold labels.
 In Table \ref{tab:rq2_strategyqa_flan_no_gold}, we compare the accuracy on StrategyQA when the teacher (Flan-T5-XL) does not have access to gold labels.

+\paragraph{Results with weaker Flan-T5-Large teacher and stronger Flan-T5-XL student.} RQ1 demonstrated that random intervention by a \emph{smaller} teacher may not benefit a \emph{larger} student.
+But, does Expected Utility benefit in such scenarios?
+We show this through Figure \ref{tab:rq2_strategyqa_flan_gold_small_teacher}, which compares the accuracy on StrategyQA with Flan-T5-Large as the teacher and Flan-T5-XL as the student.
+While random intervention shows a monotonically decreasing trend with more intervention, Expected Utility improves the accuracy by 2\% (68\% $\rightarrow$ 70\%) by paying 20\% intervention cost and by 4\% by paying 60\% cost.
+Thus, we conclude that \emph{weaker teachers can also teach stronger students with appropriately designed Intervention Functions, especially when the student and the teacher have some complementary benefits.}

+\paragraph{Results with LLaMA models.} Table \ref{tab:rq2_strategyqa_llama_no_gold} compares Expected Utility-based intervention with random intervention for LLaMA models (LLaMA-7B as the student and LLaMA-65B as the teacher) on StrategyQA.
+We evaluate expected utility in two scenarios – with and without gold labels.
+Both provide improvements over random intervention, as also observed with the Flan models.
+In particular, when the teacher does not have access to the gold labels (second row), one can compute expected utility with respect to the teacher predictions and obtain a significant 5\% improvement ($p = 0.02$) in student accuracy at 20\% intervention.

-\paragraph{Results with Other Models and Different Datasets.} Table \ref{tab:rq2_strategyqa_llama_with_gold} compares Intervention Functions with LLaMA models (LLaMA-7B as the student and LLaMA-13B as the teacher) on StrategyQA.
-Table \ref{tab:rq2_ecqa_flan_with_gold} compares different Intervention Functions on the CommonsenseQA dataset with Flan-T5-Large as the student and Flan-T5-XL as the teacher.
+\paragraph{Results on Other Datasets.} Table \ref{tab:rq2_ecqa_flan_with_gold} compares different Intervention Functions on the CommonsenseQA dataset with Flan-T5-Large as the student and Flan-T5-XL as the teacher.
 Table \ref{tab:rq3_gsm_llama_with_gold} reports results on the GSM8k dataset with LLaMA-7B as the student and LLaMA-13B as the teacher.